alexdenne/battalion/original/cards/index.md

       If Bezerker Boss attacks and survives, his army must attack again (once per turn).

       Zombie Boss x1
-      Zombie boss must be placed directly onto your battlefield without claiming an Army.
-Instead, resurrect 3 Fighters from the graveyard for his army.
-While he surives, Zombie boss must attack on your turn.
+      When Zombie Boss enters play, resurrect 3 Fighters from the graveyard and immediately claim them.
+While in play, Zombie Boss must attack on your turn.

       Builder Boss x1
-      While Builder Boss survives, you may carry out the build phase of your turn twice.
+      While Builder Boss is in play, you may take a second build step on each turn.

       Siege Queen x1
       Siege Queen's Army takes 0 damage from Towers